-Applications are free to use any of these noncharacter code points internally but should never attempt to exchange them.
 If a noncharacter is received in open interchange, an application is not required to interpret it in any way.
-It is good practice, however, to recognize it as a noncharacter and to take appropriate action, such as removing it from the text.
-Note that Unicode conformance freely allows the removal of these characters.
-(See conformance clause C7 in Section 3.2, Conformance Requirements.)
+It is good practice, however, to recognize it as a noncharacter and to take appropriate action, such as replacing it with U+FFFD REPLACEMENT CHARACTER, to indicate the problem in the text.
+It is not recommended to simply delete noncharacter code points from such text, because of the potential security issues caused by deleting uninterpreted characters.
+(See conformance clause C7 in Section 3.2, Conformance Requirements, and Unicode Technical Report #36, "Unicode Security Considerations.")

 In effect, noncharacters can be thought of as application-internal private-use code points.
-Unlike the private-use characters discussed in Section 16.5, Private-Use Characters, which are assigned characters and which are intended for use in open interchange, subject to interpretation by private agreement, noncharacters are permanently reserved (unassigned) and have no interpretation whatsoever outside of their possible application-internal private uses.
+Unlike the private-use characters discussed in Section 23.5, Private-Use Characters, which are assigned characters and which are intended for use in open interchange, subject to interpretation by private agreement, noncharacters are permanently reserved (unassigned) and have no interpretation whatsoever outside of their possible application-internal private uses.

 U+FFFF and U+10FFFF.
 These two noncharacter code points have the attribute of being associated with the largest code unit values for particular Unicode encoding forms.
-In UTF-16, U+FFFF is associated with the largest 16-bit code unit value, $FFFF{16}$ .
+In UTF-16, U+FFFF is associated with the largest 16-bit code unit value, FFFF16.
 U+10FFFF is associated with the largest legal UTF-32 32-bit code unit value, $10FFFF{16}$ .
 This attribute renders these two noncharacter code points useful for internal purposes as sentinels.
 For example, they might be used to indicate the end of a list, to represent a value in an index guaranteed to be higher than any valid character value, and so on.

 U+FFFE.
 This noncharacter has the intended peculiarity that, when represented in UTF-16 and then serialized, it has the opposite byte sequence of U+FEFF, the byte order mark.
 This means that applications should reserve U+FFFE as an internal signal that a UTF-16 text stream is in a reversed byte format.
-Detection of U+FFFE at the start of an input stream should be taken as a strong indication that the input stream should be byte-swapped before interpretation.
-For more on the use of the byte order mark and its interaction with the non-character U+FFFE, see Section 16.8, Specials.
+Detection of U+FFFE at the start of an input stream should be taken as a strong indication that the input stream should be byteswapped before interpretation.
+For more on the use of the byte order mark and its interaction with the noncharacter U+FFFE, see Section 23.8, Specials.

-16.8 Specials
+23.8 Specials